jbhender/Stats506_F20/activities/week6/README.md

 ### Part 2 - Construct a table / marginal tests

-1. Construct a table with `ohx_status` in columns  and each of the following variables summarized in rows:
+1. Construct a table with `ohx` (complete / missing) in columns and each of the following variables summarized in rows:
    * `under_20`
    * `gender`
    * `college`